dagster-io/hooli-data-eng-pipelines/hooli-data-eng/hooli_data_eng/defs/batch_enrichment/README.md

-This example Dagster project shows a simple pipeline that pulls raw data from a warehouse and then uses an API to enrich that raw data.
+The defs in this folder implement  a simple pipeline that pulls raw data from a warehouse and then uses an API to enrich that raw data.

 ![](enrichment_pipeline.png)